Scale invariance vs conformal invariance: Introduction

-Indeed, this may happen.
-In general relativity, for instance. there is a famous theorem by Israel \cite{Israel} that states all axisymmetric static black holes must be spherically symmetric in $d=4$ (i.e. Schwartzshild black hole solution) as vacuum solutions of Einstein's equation.
+Indeed, such a symmetry enhancement may happen.
+In general relativity, for instance, there is a famous theorem by Israel \cite{Israel} that states all axisymmetric static black holes must be spherically symmetric in $d=4$ dimension (i.e. Schwartzshild black hole solution) as vacuum solutions of Einstein's equation.
 This is a symmetry enhancement from the axisymmetry to the spherical symmetry due to the dynamics of the classical gravitational system.
 Presumably it has a deep quantum gravitational origin.
 The black hole has no hair, and any classical probe cannot distinguish the microscopic degrees of freedom.
 We expect that the symmetry enhancement does not occur with no good reason.

 Scale invariance is ubiquitous in our nature.
 We can easily find them in our daily lives.
-The coastline, snowflakes, lightening, and stock charts, all show scale invariance or fractal structure.
-My favorite one is a vegetable called roman cauliflower (a.k.a broccoli romanesque).\footnote{If you are unfamiliar with the vegetable, please search online.
-It is good with pasta, in particular with oil-based source.} The (discrete) scale invariance here is realized as a self-similarity: if we look at the same system closer or further away, it looks similar.
+The coastline, snowflakes, lightening, and stock charts, all show scale invariance or fractal structures.
+Even at a supermarket we can find a vegetable called roman cauliflower (a.k.a broccoli romanesque), which shows a beautiful discrete scale invariant structure.\footnote{It is good with pasta, in particular with oil-based source.} The (discrete) scale invariance here is realized as a self-similarity: if we look at the same system closer or further away, it looks similar.
 Does our society show a self-similar organization structure?
 The repetitive structure begs the question: is there any fundamental component in such a self-similar or scale invariant object?
 Or, is the self-similar structure itself the fundamental organizing principle?

 The most notable application of the scale invariance in theoretical physics is the renormalization group flow.
 One of the central dogmas in the 20th century physics was Wilson's renormalization group (see e.g. \cite{Wilson:1973jj}).
 In a plain word, his idea of the renormalization group is a successive application of scale transformation and coarse graining.
 If we are interested in the long range universal physics, we can then integrate out the short-range degrees of freedom that might show non-universal dynamics.
 Afterwards we can talk about the effective theory of the long range degrees of freedom by keeping only relevant degrees of freedom of the theory and focusing on the relevant parameters.
 All the detailed short range information is judiciously encoded in the process of the renormalization of the relevant parameters.